icgc-argo/argo-docs/docs/data-access/data-download.md

 > NOTE: Clinical data can be downloaded by any user.
 In order to download controlled molecular data, you **must have ICGC DACO approval**.
 Learn more about the [DACO application process here](data-access), or [apply for DACO approval here](https://icgc.org/daco).

+### Searching for Files

+Use the Platform [File Repository](https://platform.icgc-argo.org/repository) to search for a file set of interest.
+You can narrow file results down by key facet filters on the left side of the page.
+Once you have a file set identified, click `Download > File Manifest` to download a TSV file manifest.

+The file manifest will contain a listing of the files that matched your query, along with some additional metatdata to assist in file identification.

 ### Installing the Score-Client

 Download the **[latest version of the Score-client](https://artifacts.oicr.on.ca/artifactory/dcc-release/bio/overture/score-client/[RELEASE]/score-client-[RELEASE}-dist.tar.gz)**.
 Once you have unzipped the tarball, update the `/conf/application.properties` configuration file with the correct user values, including: